cloudflare/cloudflare-docs/content/page-shield/about/malicious-script-detection.md

 ---
 pcx_content_type: concept
-title: Detecting malicious scripts
+title: Detecting malicious scripts and connections
 weight: 3
 ---

 # Detecting malicious scripts and connections

-Page Shield implements different mechanisms to determine if a script or a connection is malicious.
+Page Shield implements different mechanisms to determine if a script, or a connection made by a script, is malicious.
 These mechanisms are:

 - Malicious URL checks
 - Malicious domain checks